-Graduate students will attend the combined seminar series supported by Immunology/ Immunobiology/Molecular Virology and Microbiology.
-Presentations will be primarily scientists from other institutions along with BCM faculty and postdocs.
-Seminar topics or speaker suggested readings will be coordinated with the Literature Review in Immunology & Microbiology and Student Research in Immunology & Microbiology Seminar courses.
+Graduate students will attend the combined seminar series supported by Immunology, Tropical Medicine, and Molecular Virology and Microbiology.
+Presentations will be by scientists from other institutions along with BCM and TMC faculty.

-Literature Review in Immunology & Microbiology
+GS-IY-5110 Literature Review in Immunology & Microbiology

 Immunology and Microbiology graduate students will critically evaluate and present current research articles in areas of immunology, vaccine and immune therapy, microbiology, virology, parasitology and microbiome research.
-First and second year graduate students will give oral presentations (generally twice a year) of research articles to an audience comprised of fellow graduate students, postdocs, faculty and other scientists.
+First and second year graduate students will give oral presentations of research articles to an audience comprised of fellow graduate students, postdocs, faculty and other scientists.
 Presenting students will be evaluated and receive feedback from fellow attendees, including students and faculty.

-Principles of Immunology
+GS-IY-6200 Principles of Immunology

 In the field of biology, the immune system is unique in that it crosses all organ boundaries and affects a vast number of processes critical for organismal function and survival.
 This short course introduces the basic cellular and molecular mechanisms of immunity.
-These include: the innate immune system (molecular "danger" patterns); the acquired immune system (B and T cell receptor gene rearrangement and their effector functions); the cross-talk between innate and acquired immunity; an overview of the principles of immune tolerance exemplified by mechanisms of transplant rejection and cancer immunity; and a discussion of autoimmune diseases & immunotherapies.
+These include: the innate immune system (molecular "danger" patterns); the acquired immune system (B and T cell receptor gene rearrangement and their effector functions); the cross-talk between innate and acquired immune tolerance exemplified by mechanisms of transplant rejection and cancer immunity; and a discussion of autoimmune diseases & immunotherapies.

-Cells, Tissues and Organs
+GS-IY-6201 Cells, Tissues and Organs